 \subsection{Experimental comparisons}

-The comparison results of the proposed scheme with baselines and SOTA schemes are reported in Table~\ref{tab:main_result}.
-We report the mean and median of the geodesic error given in Eq. \ref{equ:GeodesicErr} and the percentage of image pairs whose estimated relative rotation error was under $ {10^{\circ }}$.
+The results of the comparison of the proposed scheme with baselines and SOTA schemes are reported in Table~\ref{tab:main_result}.
+We report the mean and median of the geodesic error given in Eq. \ref{equ:GeodesicErr} and the percentage of image pairs whose estimated relative rotation error was less than ${10^{\circ }}$.
 We compared the accuracy of our proposed model to the schemes detailed in Section \ref{sec:baseline}.
-The proposed approach is shown to be accurate for both indoor and outdoor scenes and significantly outperforms the baselines schemes in all overlap categories.
-For nonoverlapping pairs, correspondence-based methods such as SIFT \cite {brown2007minimal}, SuperPointNet~\cite{detone18superpoint}, Reg6D et al.~ \cite{zhou2019continuity} and 8PointViT \cite{8PointAlgorithm} failed to provide any estimates, as they require feature correspondence.
+The proposed approach is shown to be accurate for both indoor and outdoor scenes and significantly outperforms the baseline schemes in all overlap categories.
+For nonoverlapping pairs, correspondence-based methods such as SIFT \cite {brown2007minimal}, SuperPointNet~\cite{detone18superpoint}, Reg6D~\cite {zhou2019continuity} and 8PointViT \cite{8PointAlgorithm} failed to provide any estimates, as they require feature correspondence.
 The DenseCorrVol~approach \cite{Cai2021Extreme} provides accurate results in extreme cases, but our approach outperforms it.
 Qualitative experimental results are given in Section 1 of the Supplementary Materials section.

-The qualitative results of the rotation estimation are shown in Fig. \ref {fig:predicted} for the StreetLearn and SUN360 datasets, for the large, small, and non-overlapping cases.
+The qualitative results of the rotation estimation are shown in Fig. \ref {fig:predicted} for the StreetLearn and SUN360 datasets, for the large, small and nonoverlapping cases.
 We show the full panoramas, the footprints of the cropped images that were used as inputs for the proposed scheme and the footprint of the estimated image crop based on the estimated rotation.
-In all cases. we archive high estimation accuracy.
+In all cases, we archieve high estimation accuracy.